rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 [^effect]: Any extraneous cognitive loads associated with effects?
 Yes there are a few especially on the implementation side.
 Also like most other tools effects can be abused.
 I sometimes see a single DSL instruction interpreted directly to IO (more Haskell terminology here, IO is what we call a sin-bin) and used in a brute-force IO code.
 This just adds cognitive overhead of effects without taking advantage of what they have to offer.

-So what are my points?
+**What are my points?**
-The learning process needs to be gradual and independent of current project work, even though some ability to practice early on is essential.
+The learning process needs to be gradual and independent of current project work, even though some ability to use FP early is essential.
 It has to be incremental, understanding is not all or nothing game.
 Learning FP while programming in a mainstream language is super hard, however there are some steps one can take to move forward, e.g. introduce an FP-like library (e.g. Java's vavr).
 With that said there is no substitute for the real thing.
-The biggest obstacle could be the team dynamics and the willingness of other members to go on the journey.
+The biggest obstacle will be getting other team members interested in the journey.

-There has been some discussion about making Haskell itself more accessible (e.g. [_add_blank_target Elementary Programming](https://www.michaelpj.com/blog/2021/01/02/elementary-programming.html) and some library effort in this direction as well (e.g. [IHP](https://github.com/digitallyinduced/ihp)).
+There has been some discussion about making Haskell itself more accessible (e.g. [_add_blank_target Elementary Programming](https://www.michaelpj.com/blog/2021/01/02/elementary-programming.html)) and some library effort in this direction as well (e.g. [IHP](https://github.com/digitallyinduced/ihp)).
 Some development teams are organized by separating micro services with high level of abstraction from the rest.
 Some places separate a possibly very advanced implementation from a simple to use API (I believe Facebook's Haxl does it).
 Creating a progression from easy to hard is less trivial.

-## Extraneous cost of abstraction

-Our cognitive load is limited but we are capable of using abstractions.
-Abstractions seem like our best hope in reducing the overall code complexity.
-But, there is one tiny tiny but...

-I have seen very abstract code where the abstraction was like trees preventing developer from noticing a forest.
-One source of such examples is error handling.
-Mathematics rarely concerns itself with error messages, falsehood is falsehood.
-I have blogged about it in my posts about [Maybe Overuse](2021-01-17-maybe-overuse.html) and [Alternative and errors](2021-02-13-alternative.html).
-Maybe not surprisingly, these were rather negatively received, heavily down-voted posts.
-The topic itself is very much a _repetitive negative thinking_.
-One simple to explain and not very abstract example that still fits into this category is the `guard` combinator in Haskell.
-I see it used and I also scratch my head when, say, JSON parser error says only `"mempty"`.
-Some of us really dig abstractions and are arguably very good at them.
-I consider myself in that group.
-But we are kidding ourselves if we do not acknowledge that abstractions can blind us.
-Abstractions also can have a hidden complexity!

-IMO the one thing we can do about it is to be aware.
-More diligence + awareness is typically all it takes.
+_side_note_start
+**In a parallel universe** Alonso Church did not take a temporary break from lambda calculus and showed it to his student, Alan Turning.
+The first computer hardware was based on SKI calculus.
+In that universe kids learn mathematics with proofs, imperative programming is considered a great addition after programmers learn the principles.
+In that parallel universe software has very few bugs, but there is much less of it.
+_side_note_end

 ## Low Code